kaede10263/mango/README.md

 # mango

-Rank the mangos into three parts.
+Rank the mangos into three grades.
 One is "A", the others is "B" and others is "C".

 [website](https://aidea-web.tw/aicup_mango).